 You may struggle with body image, disability, gender dysphoria, or shame surrounding sex and sexuality.
 You may be a survivor of abuse or sexual assault.
-There is NO reason for you to feel pressure to start having sex or exploring sexuality before you’re 100% ready.
+There is NO reason for you to feel pressure to start having sex (by yourself or with a partner), or exploring your sexuality before you’re 100% ready.
 If you’re having a hard time dealing with what you’re feeling or what you’ve been through, consider talking to a therapist.
 They can help you work through it.

 2. Pleasure is different for every body.